AdobeDocs/experiences-by-you.en/help/experience-manager/cloud-service/expert-resources/aem-champions/onboarding-playbook.md

 last-substantial-update: 2023-05-11
 jira: KT-13228
 ---
-# AEM Champion Tips and Tricks - Cloud Manager Onboarding Playbook
+# AEM Champion Tips and Tricks - [!DNL Cloud Manager] Onboarding Playbook

 The onboarding playbook will help you take charge as a new administrator and developer for AEM as a Cloud Service.
 In the downloadable spreadsheet, we'll walk you through the activities you should do your first three weeks on the job as you start your onboarding journey.